-- A 5-foot sidewalk on the north side of the Stange Road extension. - An 8-foot shared use path along the entire length on the east side of existing George Washington Carver Avenue. - A 5-foot sidewalk on the east side of the proposed Irons Court. - A 5-foot sidewalk along one side of the proposed private street, Irons Way. - A sidewalk connection from Irons Court to Irons Way and to George Washington Carver Avenue.
+- A 5-foot sidewalk on the north side of Stange Road extension. - A 8-foot shared use path on the east side of George Washington Carver Avenue. - A 5-foot sidewalk on the east side of Irons Court. - A 5-foot sidewalk along one side of Irons Way private street.

+A sidewalk connection from Irons Court to Irons Way and to George Washington Carver Avenue.

 As noted above, the developer does not wish to construct sidewalks along 190th Street and requests a waiver of the requirement to construct approximately 1⁄2 mile of sidewalk along this north frontage of the golf course to serve the three homes.
-Staff believes a waiver to the sidewalk is appropriate only if the three lots on 190th Street are removed from the preliminary plat.
-(See the pros and cons below.)